 Specifically, Ocrevus is approved to treat the following conditions in adults:

 Ocrevus belongs to the monoclonal antibody drug class.
-It’s given by a healthcare professional as an IV infusion.
+A healthcare professional will administer it as an IV infusion.

 Read on to learn about potential common, mild, and serious side effects.
 For a general overview of Ocrevus, including details about its uses, see this article.